 A card that offers instant access: If you need to apply for a new credit card – or if you want to take advantage of a sign-up bonus or promotional APR to help pay for your repair – consider applying for a credit card that lets you use the card as soon as you’re approved.
 If you apply for the card quickly, you may have access to your brand-new card number just in time to pick up your car.

 Some credit card issuers, including American Express, Bank of America and USAA, will let you charge select cards before you’ve received your physical card in the mail.
 You may have to sign up for an issuer’s mobile app to qualify, though.
-For example, Bank of America requires you to apply through the Bank of America mobile app if you want to get instant access to select cards, such as the Bank of America® Cash Rewards credit card - $200 Cash Rewards Offer.
+For example, Bank of America requires you to apply through the Bank of America mobile app if you want to get instant access to select cards, such as the Bank of America® Cash Rewards credit card.

-For example, American Express offers instant credit card numbers on all of its credit cards, including the American Express Cash Magnet® Card – $150 Welcome Offer and the Blue Cash Everyday® Card from American Express – both of which offer a 0% for 15 months on purchases, (after 14.49%-25.49% Variable applies).
+For example, American Express offers instant credit card numbers on all of its credit cards, including the American Express Cash Magnet® Card – $150 Welcome Offer and the Blue Cash Everyday® Card from American Express – both of which offer an intro APR of 0% on purchases for 15 months on purchases, (after 13.99%-23.99% Variable applies).

 Earn up to $150 back